skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-to-reactjs/index.en.md

 React has this figured out:

-- the DOM is slow, particularly its writes, and limiting interactions with it is crucial;
+- the DOM is slow, particularly when it comes to writing, and it is crucial to limit interactions with it;
-- always thinking about the state the DOM has at any point in time is not what we should do while developing the UI of our component;
+- we should not always have to be thinking about the state the DOM at a specific point in time while developing the UI of our component;
 - immutability (objects don't change, a new one gets created every time you need to change something in it) and composition (composing a class of several functionnalities without having to create deep and complex chains of inheritance) are really useful and not used nearly as much as they should be in front-end development.

 As a bonus, React, while not imposing a specific library for data and module communication, offers an approach to it, called [flux](http://facebook.github.io/flux/docs/overview.html) which is really interesting and gives you a hand to design an app while keeping the React paradigms in mind.